kmmahaj/aws-map-linkedaccounts/README.md

 <p align="center">
 </p>

-# Automating spend tracking for MAP member accounts
+# Automating spend tracking for AWS MAP member accounts

-Provides fully automated tracking to member account owners on both their spend and credits for their MAP tagged resources
+Provides fully automated tracking to member account owners on both their spend and credits for their AWS MAP tagged resources

 ## How it Works